lynnfaraday/aresmush.com/_root/fs3/fs3.3/combat-mechanics.md

 # Hit Location

 FS3 uses a custom hit location system.
 First choose a hit location you're aiming at.
 Typically this is the center of mass (chest for humans) unless you're doing a called shot.
 Imagine an archery target with rings superimposed over this hit location.
-If you hit, you get somewhere on the target.

 {{#pretty-image}}/assets/media/hitloc_chest.jpg{{/pretty-image}}

+{{#pretty-image}}/assets/media/hitloc_head.jpg{{/pretty-image}}

+{{#pretty-image}}/assets/media/hitloc_hand.jpg{{/pretty-image}}

+The better you roll, the closer you'll get to the bullseye.

-When you target a hit location other than the center of mass, some of the archery target will fall on dead air.
+When you target a hit location *other than the center of mass*, some of the results reflect the parts of the archery target that fall on dead air.
 This is termed a "Near Miss", meaning close but no cigar.
 It would've been a hit if you hadn't done a called shot.
 The more difficult an area is to hit, the more of it will result in a Near Miss.

-{{#pretty-image}}/assets/media/hitloc_head.jpg{{/pretty-image}}

-{{#pretty-image}}/assets/media/hitloc_hand.jpg{{/pretty-image}}

 Mechanics-wise, each hit location is assigned a list of 15 places where a hit might land.
-The first five correspond to the red zones in the archery target example, some of which may be a near miss if the location is very hard to hit.
+The first five correspond to the green zones in the archery target example, some of which may be a near miss if the location is very hard to hit.
 The second five correspond to the yellow zones - close to the intended target but not quite.
 And the third five should always be the desired hit location.

 Hit location is determined by rolling a random number from 1-15, then adding the attacker's net successes.
 So the more successes, the closer you'll get to the bullseye.